 Oracle Cards

-Oracle cards are a popular divination tool that comes in many forms, each deck uniquely designed with its own set of symbols, themes, and messages.
+Not typically stemming from ancient shamanism, oracle cards nowadays are a popular divination tool that comes in many forms, each deck uniquely designed with its own set of symbols, themes, and messages.
 Unlike tarot cards, which follow a specific structure, oracle cards are more free-form and can be focused on specific areas such as angels, animals, or nature spirits.
 Users draw cards to receive guidance, clarity, or reflection on their journey or specific questions they have.

 The Path of the Paws 🐾 Oracle Cards